 For this analysis, approximately half of the data comes from non quasi-elastic interactions, mostly single pion events from the production and decay of the N and $\Delta$ baryon resonances within the nucleus.
 This background is described by the NEUT neutrino interaction Monte Carlo simulation [8] used by the K2K and Super-Kamiokande experiments.
 The resonance single pion events are from the model of Rein and Sehgal[9].
-Deep inelastic scattering is from GRV94[10] with a correction described by Bodek and Yang[11].
+Deep inelastic scattering is from GRV94[10] for the nuclear structure functions with a correction described by Bodek and Yang[11].
+The software PYTHIA/JetSet [reference] is used to generate these events.
 This analysis takes the charged current coherent pion cross section to be zero following [12], and include neutral current coherent pion interactions as in Rein and Sehgal[13] with modifications following Marteau[14, 15], which has been used in previous K2K publications.